DINA-Web/collections-data-model-docker/README.md

 ## NB: switching database engine

-To switch to mariadb, edit the `docker-compose.yml` file and uncomment the commented line that references the mariadb image.
+To switch from mariadb to mysql, edit the `docker-compose.yml` file and uncomment the commented line that references the other image.

 # Tables